 Bring Your Own Car Seat

 If you will be taking taxis or riding in a car at all, bring your own car seat.
-French cab drivers think nothing of having a baby in the lap in their cars, and I have only come across one taxi company that could bring a car seat.
+French cab drivers think nothing of having a baby in the lap in their cars.
 Don't let unruly cab drivers rush you while installing the car seat either.
 If it's too much a problem for the driver, leave the cab and take the next one (unless he is the only cab in a small town).

 If you plan to hire a car, try the Renault Eurodrive Lease Back Programme.
 It's cheaper than the usual car hire; however, you have to hire for a minimum of 21 days.

 You can find all the typical baby and toddler accoutrements here that you will find back home.

 In fact, many options in France are better.
 Be sure to bring the most crucial items, but extras can be found.
 Baby food and formula here are wonderful.
 Older baby/toddler meals have nice options, including duck dishes, paella, and risotto.

 There are formula/cereal, formula/vegetable, and formula/fruit drinks that include a great selection of flavors (the chocolate flavor is particularly recommended by the young critics).

 They do tend to have common allergens in baby food (like seafood), however, so be sure to have a good French-English dictionary to translate the ingredients (and heating instructions).
 Examine the picture closely, as you will typically see all the ingredients depicted there.
 If you aren't sure about anything, find a local pharmacy (preferably where the staff speaks English) and ask.
 Bring your formula label and show it to the pharmacist.
 You will find the pharmacies very helpful, particularly with baby foods.